-The Stohlquist Fit is a "universal sized" life vest that is surprisingly comfortable on the range of sizes it manages to accommodate.
-Both large and small testers of all genders find this vest easy to wear and adjust to the right size.
-A thinner top section of the front side also allows it to bend more easily than many others, which most women will greatly appreciate.
+The Stohlquist Fit is a "universal sized" life vest that is surprisingly comfortable throughout the range of sizes it manages to accommodate.
+Both large and small testers across genders find this vest easy to wear and simple to adjust to the right size.
+A thinner top section of the front side also allows this vest to bend more easily than many others, which most women in particular will greatly appreciate.
 Where several other, similar jackets are too close and uncomfortably tight around the neck and collar bones, the Fit is just right.
-Relatively large armholes keep it decently comfortable and may be enough for you to take this on a short paddling trip as well.
-Numerous loops all the way around the vest also help keep strap tails out of the way, making your day that much more enjoyable.
+Relatively large armholes keep it decently comfortable and potentially even spacious enough for you to wear on a short paddling trip.
+Numerous loops all the way around the vest also help keep strap tails out of the way, making your day that much more hassle free and enjoyable.

 The Astral V-Eight is a super-versatile vest with just about everything we want in a paddle jacket.
-A high foam location on the back leaves the majority of the panel to be open, airy mesh — any paddler's dream.
-The front clip is on top of the foam paneling, avoiding that uncomfortably tight feeling from so many other vests after hours of sitting in a cramped cockpit.
-Spacious pockets will help you keep necessities close at hand while a thinner top section is greatly appreciated by our lady testers.
-A front zipper and side adjustments create a more even overall feel we love, and velcro sections on the shoulder straps hold those up and out of your business.
+By positioning the flotation foam high on the back, the majority of the back panel is open, airy mesh — any paddler's dream.
+The front clip is on top of the foam paneling, avoiding that uncomfortably tight squeezing of the stomach that so many other vests create after hours of sitting in your boat.
+Spacious pockets help you keep necessities close at hand while a thinner top section is greatly appreciated by our lady testers.
+A front zipper and side adjustments create a more evenly distributed overall feel that we love, and velcro sections on the shoulder straps hold those up and out of your business.

-While the high back paneling works with most small watercraft seats, it is a bit obnoxious if you spend a lot of time swimming in this vest.
-It can also be a touch wide for narrow-shouldered folks, though it doesn't interfere with "normal" paddling maneuvers.
+While the high back paneling works with most small watercraft seats, it is a bit obnoxious if you spend a lot of time swimming in this vest, as it can be in the way of your head when tilted back.
+It may also be a touch wide for narrow-shouldered folks, though it doesn't interfere with "normal" paddling maneuvers.
 Though we appreciate the versatility of the expandable pockets on the V-Eight, stuffing them totally full can become an obstacle for your inner arms.
 The front is also a bit on the thick, inflexible side, but we found ourselves quickly forgetting that the longer we wore it.
 For a paddle jacket that's comfortable and versatile, this one is our favorite.

 Read the full review: Astral V-Eight